FredrikBakken/udacity_data-engineering/capstone-project/readme.md

 Okei!
 If you have gotten to this stage, then the project is successfully configured and three containers are up and running, but *what now*?
 The next step is to actually launch the applications found in this project.

 ### Jupyter Notebook
-The first application to open is the Jupyter Notebook, which is used to analyze the output results and for checking the data quality.
+The first application to open is the Jupyter Notebook (before the URL to access the application disappears too far up the terminal output), which is used to analyze the output results and for checking the data quality.
 This application URL can be found in the terminal window where the `docker-compose up` command was ran, e.g.:

 ```
 visual-analytics        | [I 10:46:28.366 NotebookApp] The Jupyter Notebook is running at: